brettonw/Bedrock-C/bin/readme.md

 `$[a-z][A-Za-z0-9]+`

-configuration variables are referenced against a JSON-formatted data structure that might contain hierarchical content. the sub-configuration dictionaries are treated with the same naming rule as above, these can be referenced using quoting and a hierarchy
-indicator:

-`$"left->right->optionX"`

 configuration variables are mostly defined statically, but can be specified to be interpreted by a shell or by variable replacement. replacements are processed recursively starting with step (1) until no more substitutions are performed: